oliverwilms/iris-for-money/README.md

 If you are prompted to login, enter _SYSTEM and SYS

 ## Inspiration
-I have been using Microsoft Money for a very long time.
-Last week, after Windows Update, it quit working for me.
-I quickly put data in multiple worksheets in Excel, but I wanted more control to manage my money.
-This is very much a work in progress.
-Please be patient with me as I make it work.
+I had been using Microsoft Money for a very long time.
+Last year, after Windows Update, it quit working for me.
+I quickly put data in multiple worksheets in Excel, but I miss some of the functionality offered by Microsoft Money.
+This remained an incomplete work much longer than I had anticipated.
+Please be patient with me as I continue my efforts to make it work.

 ## Getting Started
 I wanted to import some data that I had entered into Excel.
 I exported a list of Categories into Categories.csv file (in data folder)